How to Decorate Using Balance and Symmetry

-Creating a furniture layout without Balance or Symmetry is like writing a blog post without drinking wine.
+Creating a furniture layout or decorative display without balance or symmetry is like writing a blog post without drinking wine.
 While one requires a measuring tape and the other a straw, it’s all necessary to create a finished product that has flow and purpose.

-Symmetry One side is a mirror image of the other
+Symmetry = The anal-retentive sister to balance where one side is the mirror image of the other

-Why should Symmetry and Balance matter to you?
-Well, knowing your preference will help you A LOT when it comes to the following:
+Why should symmetry and balance matter to you?
+Well, knowing your preference will help when it comes to the following:

 - Accessorizing (mantel, bookcases and more…)

 Let’s do a little case-study of a photo that’s a great example of balance and symmetry in action…

 Darker colours carry more visual weight than lighter colours

 In the above photo, it would be best if the two accent chairs have dark cushions on them (although we won’t EVER know).
 Without dark cushions, the visual weight of the sofa would be MORE than that of the two chairs and the far side of the room would look heavier.
 Because not only are the decor pieces adding balance/symmetry to the room, the large furniture pieces ALSO need to add balance or symmetry to the room as a whole, so that one side of the room doesn’t feel overly heavy compared to another (it’s hard to do this with some rooms/layouts, so don’t stress about it).

 Dense objects carry more visual weight than shiny/reflective objects

 Because solid, non-shiny items reflect light, they carry more visual weight compared to reflective items that bounce light back into the room.
 While the toss cushions and lamp bases in the above photo are the same colour, the cushions carry more visual weight than the lamps via their lack of sheen.